College of Nursing

 NURSE 3075 Professional Nursing Mental Health: 5 semester hours

-Prerequisites: NURSE 3015, NURSE 3055.
+Prerequisites: NURSE 3055 and NURSE 3065.
 This course covers theoretical knowledge and skill to promote the mental health of patients across the lifespan.
 Common and complex mental health disorders affecting individuals, families, and communities are examined.
 Students will learn and apply therapeutic communication techniques with patients experiencing mental health disorders.
 Ethical, moral, and legal issues in mental health nursing practice are addressed.
 Didactic and clinical components are included.

 NURSE 3206 Adult Health Nursing II: 5 semester hours